rockapot/crash/Story/Hour 13 - Sara.md

 “Where are you going?”
 “They found more survivors.”
 “Of what?”
 “*Nereid.* Planetfall.”
 She considered Sara’s bewildered expression.
-“You don’t remember the crash at all?”
+“You don’t remember the crash?”
 “Crash?”
 “We lost power and burned up at the start of daywatch.
 There was a general evac.
 No?”
 Sara shook her head.
 Traffic nearby grew noisy and the transport outside started to cycle down her engines.
 Em pulled away.